 When not using a free monad or a fancy effect-system–just plain IO–I like to follow a mental model similar to Rust’s definition of error handling, which splits them into recoverable vs unrecoverable errors.

-In Rust, when a function can fail with a recoverable error, it returns a Result
+In Rust, when a function can fail with a recoverable error, it

 , like: